HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

           HCL DX also introduces a license agreement which can be accepted using the command `accept-license`.
 For command details, see [DXClient Usage Information Commands](#dxclient-usage-information-commands).

-## New & Easy install options for DXClient Users
+## Public and free DXClient installation options

+The following options to install DXClient are available starting CF221.
+Both options are free to use.

 - [Install DXClient from the NpmJS public registry.](#installuninstall-dxclient-from-npmjs-registry)